-When someone is suspected of driving while intoxicated (DWI) in New Jersey, the arresting officer will put a driver through several tests to determine their level of intoxication and ability to drive lawfully.
-The initial tests an officer will ask a drive to perform during a standardized field sobriety test (SFST) includes the horizontal gaze nystagmus test, the walk & turn and one-legged stand.
-If the police officer feels that you are intoxicated after observing your field sobriety test, they will then place you under arrest and take you to the police station where they will ask you to submit to a breath test to determine your Blood Alcohol Content (BAC).
-The results of your breathalyzer results will be used to not only justify an arrest but to also show the court the amount of alcohol that was in your blood.
+When someone is suspected of driving while intoxicated (DWI) in New Jersey the arresting officer will put the driver through several tests to determine their level of intoxication and ability to drive lawfully.
+The initial tests an officer will ask a driver to perform during a standardized field sobriety test (SFST) include the horizontal gaze nystagmus test, the walk & turn and the one-legged stand.
+If the police officer feels that you are intoxicated after observing your field sobriety test, then they will place you under arrest and take you to the police station where they will ask you to submit to a breath test to determine your Blood Alcohol Content (BAC).
+The results of your breathalyzer test will be used to not only justify an arrest, but to also show the court the amount of alcohol that was in your blood.
 A breath test result plays a pivotal role in New Jersey DWI sentencing and can determine the amount of time your license will be suspended, the amount of fines you will be subjected to pay and whether or not you receive jail time.
 If your BAC is at 0.08% or higher you will be charged with DWI in New Jersey.

 What Are The Standardized Field Sobriety Tests In New Jersey?

 If you have been arrested for a DWI recently, then you probably were given several tests by the arresting officer at the scene of your traffic stop.
 These tests are called standardized field sobriety tests and they are given to support the arresting officer's probable cause to detain you upon suspicion that you were driving under the influence of alcohol or drugs.

 In order for an officer to arrest you, he or she will need something to support your detainment until an official breath test can be conducted.
 To do this, the officer will have you perform the field sobriety tests, then make a judgment as to whether or not you were driving under the influence.
 The standardized